sumitsarkar1/eva7/README.md

 2. The label is one hot encoded

 Combining the inputs :
-1. The images from MNIST are fed into the network as a 2D data and the Integers from R_train are fed as 1D data (10 bit one hot encoded).
-The image goes through a standard piple line of CNNs untill flattened before feeding to a Fully Connected layer.
-Assuming the MNIST label and SUM label are independent of each other for the network, the SUM label is predicted using an extra FC layer.
-The input to this FC layer is the one hot encoded inout integer
+1. The images from MNIST are fed into the network as 2D data.
+The images go through a standard piple line of CNNs untill flattened before feeding to a Fully Connected (FC) layer.
+The out put of this FC layer is a 100 dimension array.
+2. The integer from R_train is one hot encoded with a 10 dimension array (an integer belongs to one of 10 classes)
+3. The 100 dimension array from MNIST and 10 dimension one hot encoded array is concatenated into 110 dimension array
+4. This 110 dimension array is passed to a Multilayer Perceptron (MLP) Network with two hidden layers of 200 and 50 nodes
+5. The output of this MLP network is a 29 dimension array
+6. This 29 dimension array is split in 10 dimension array for predicting MNIST class and 19 dimension array for predicting SUM class

 Evaluation of Results:
-1. The network is trained over 10 epochs and teested over R_test dataset having 10000 integers and MNIST images.
+1. The network is trained over 10 epochs and tested over R_test dataset having 10000 integers and MNIST images for each epoch.

 Loss function Used:
 1. A negative log likelihood loss is seperately calculated for MNIST and SUM.
 Since the network needs to perform well on both MNIST and SUM, both the sum is added and the sum of loss is backpropagated